Deathbloodjr/TDMX.ModTemplate/README.md

  I'm not 100% sure how it works when there could be conflicts.

-Feel free to check out some of [My other mods](https://docs.google.com/spreadsheets/d/1fuAAfK-0Vw74TwxXF5WVy1fh1ADsVzUkDd7dOHc7EdQ) if you want mod references
+Feel free to check out some of [My other mods](https://docs.google.com/spreadsheets/d/1fuAAfK-0Vw74TwxXF5WVy1fh1ADsVzUkDd7dOHc7EdQ) if you want mod references\
+Also feel free to ask me directly in [my Taiko Discord Server](https://discord.gg/6Bjf2xP)